An easy to make Pectin Free Mixed Berry Jam. 5 minutes of your time with a handful of ingredients. A must try for Jam lovers.

 Are you like me and ever wonder what the heck Chia Seeds are all about?
 I mean we see them in a lot of recipes these days.
 I decided to Google is and this is what I found out.

-And for more delicious Jam & Jelly recipes, make sure you check out my collection of recipes by clicking here.
+For more delicious like this one, make sure you check out my collection of Jam & Jelly Recipes.

 📋 What Ingredients do I need